 What Is a Trigger?

 Not every trigger is negative.
-They can also kindle joy or happy memories, like when we smell a flower that reminds us of someplace we love or see a photo of some event where we felt happy.
-Still, we generally use “trigger” to describe negative stimuli that start with sadness, anger, or fear, as well as hurt, shame, & despair.
+Triggers can also spark joy or happy memories, like the scent of a flower reminding us of a beloved place or a photo bringing back cherished moments.
+Still, we generally use “trigger” to describe negative stimuli that start with sadness, anger, or fear, as well as hurt, shame, and despair.

-When triggered, our bodies connect the survival response: fighting, fleeing, or freezing.
+When triggered, our bodies enter the survival response: fighting, fleeing, or freezing.
 Our hearts may race; we break into a sweat; we become paralyzed.
-The concerned nervous system is activated to save us from apparent harm.
+The sympathetic nervous system is activated to protect us from perceived harm.
+However, we may overreact—escaping too quickly, fighting too intensely, or freezing for too long.

-Yet we often escape too fast, fight too hard, and freeze for too long.
 These reactions can start to impede our ability to live our lives.
 When a trigger creates only a survival reaction, it is a dead end.
 But they can create a process of healing, too.
-They can direct us to where we have personal work to do.
-It can be a boon when a trigger achieves that push toward self-reflection.
+They can guide us toward areas where we have emotional healing to do.
+A trigger can actually be a blessing when it motivates self-reflection and growth.

 How to Manage Your Emotional Triggers